camba1/nodenuxtjspostgresvaultdocker/README.md

 ### Running tests

-The nodejs application uses cucumber as the testing framework.
+The nodejs application uses `Cucumber` as the testing framework.
 To run the tests, just execute ```npm test``` All test are located in the ./nodeApp/features directory

 ## Vault